Nikolaevdo/hippodrome/readme.md

 2. If the name passed to the constructor is empty, then before throwing the exception, add an entry like this to the log:`2022-05-31 17:36:44,196 ERROR Horse: Name is blank`
 3. If the speed passed to the constructor is less than zero, then before throwing the exception, add an entry like this to the log:`2022-05-31 17:40:27,267 ERROR Horse: Speed is negative`
 4. If the distance passed to the constructor is less than zero, then before throwing the exception, add an entry like this to the log:`2022-05-31 17:41:21,938 ERROR Horse: Distance is negative`
-5. At the end of the constructor, add an entry like this to the log:`2022-05-31 17:15:25,842 DEBUG Horse: Создание Horse, имя [Лобстер], скорость [2.8]`
+5. At the end of the constructor, add an entry like this to the log:`2022-05-31 17:15:25,842 DEBUG Horse: Creation Horse, name [Lobster], speed [2.8]`

 Logs should be written to the **hippodrome.log** file , which should be located in the project root in the **logs** folder .
 Every day the file should be renamed according to the pattern **hippodrome.2021-12-31.log** and a new **hippodrome.log** should be created instead .
 To do this, use the RollingFile **appender** .
 In this case, files older than 7 days should be deleted.
 To do this, you can use a construct like: